braxtons12/hyperion_utils/README.md

 - Robust, Compile-time configurable logging (in progress)
 - Datastructures, such as queues supporting lock-free concurrency (initial implementation complete; API unlikely to change, implementation subject to change)
-- Error handling facilities similar to Rust and boost::outcome (initial implementation complete; API unlikely to change, implementation subject to change)
+- Error handling facilities similar to Rust and boost::outcome with equivalent semantics and API to Rust (complete)
-- Option monad based on Rust's Option (complete)
+- Option monad based on Rust's Option with equivalent semantics and API to Rust (complete)
 - Concepts, Type Traits, and meta-programming functions (in progress; Those already implemented unlikely to change)
 - Rust-style owning synchronization types (in progress)